Benefits of a Certificate of Good Standing

 - Wisconsin: Department of Financial Institutions

-If your business needs a Certificate of Good Standing, ZenBusiness can keep you up to date.
-We handle your compliance obligations through our worry-free compliance services, no matter which state you’re in.
+If your business needs a Certificate of Good Standing, ZenBusiness can help you secure one, no matter which state you’re in.

 What does a Certificate of Good Standing confirm?

 A Certificate of Good Standing confirms that your business entity has paid its franchise taxes and registration fees, is legally registered with the state, and all required documents have been filed.
 It also verifies that your business has filed and is up to date on all required annual reports, has not dissolved, has no outstanding taxes/fees due.
 Certificates typically include the date, the signature of the Secretary of State, and the state seal.

 Why might a business need a Certificate of Good Standing?

 You don’t have to request a Certificate of Good Standing on an annual basis.
 However, you’ll find one handy — or required — in a host of situations, including the following:

 When you want to do business in a state other than the one you’re registered in, your business is considered a foreign entity.
 (In your own state, your business is a domestic entity.)
 Most states don’t allow a foreign entity to do business without a Certificate of Good Standing from the state in which it was formed.